jmanuel1/personal-website/_drafts/revisiting-just-basic.md

 The UI looks very recognizable.
 Clicking on "Tutorial" takes me to a local web page, which used to be a [Windows .hlp file](https://support.microsoft.com/en-us/topic/error-opening-help-in-windows-based-programs-feature-not-included-or-help-not-supported-3c841463-d67c-6062-0ee7-1a149da3973b).
+The Windows Help format (WinHlp32) is a way of packaging documentation for Windows programs that isn't supported by modern Windows versions.
+Based on the Just BASIC help page titled "Help Files are Converted to HTML," I think the documentation was converted to HTML when Windows Vista still had some support from Microsoft.

 ![The table of contents of the Just BASIC tutorial, which is organized into weeks](/assets/revisiting-just-basic/tutorial-toc.png)